 The living tissue of teeth includes the dentin, the layer just below the hard, outer tooth enamel, as well as the cementum and the pulp, the part of the tooth that contains nerves and blood vessels.

-Before the trial, the study authors identified dental stem cells called human deciduous pulp stem cells (hDPSC) in baby teeth.
+Before the trial, the study authors identified dental personal cells called human deciduous pulp personal cells (hDPSC) in baby teeth.